 Lakers fend off Warriors' comeback bid

 Anthony Davis capped a big night at the foul line with three late free throws, helping the visiting Los Angeles Lakers hold off the new-look Golden State Warriors 125-120 in a nationally televised game Saturday night.
-Davis shot 9-for-13 at the line en route to a team-high 27 points to complement 10 rebounds.
-Avery Bradley bombed in five 3-pointers to account for a majority of his 21 points, and LeBron James chipped in with 22 points, eight rebounds and a team-high 11 assists for the Lakers, who won for the ninth time in their last 11 road games.
+Davis shot nine of 13 at the line en route to a team-high 27 points to complement 10 rebounds.
+Avery Bradley sank five 3-pointers to account for a majority of his 21 points, and LeBron James chipped in with 22 points, eight rebounds and a team-high 11 assists for the Lakers, who won for the ninth time in their last 11 road games.

+Andrew Wiggins, one of four players making their debut with the Warriors, had 24 points.
+Marquese Chriss went for a season-high 26 for the Warriors, who lost at home for the eighth time in their last nine games.
+Chriss' 26 points came on 12-of-15 shooting and were one shy of his career-high.
+He had a team-high nine rebounds.

+Poole finished with 19 points, and Alen Smailagic 10 for the Warriors, who shot 51.7 percent.
+Ky Bowman matched James' 11 assists to share game-high honors to go with seven points.
+Davis finished nine of 14 overall for the Lakers, who improved to 2-0 against their California rival this season.

 A Kyle Kuzma hoop put the Lakers up 110-94 with 8:03 to play before rookie Jordan Poole led a late Warriors flurry with three baskets, including a pair of 3-pointers.
 Golden State got within 116-111 with 3:13 to go on a dunk by Eric Paschall, before Davis dropped in three straight free throws to help keep Golden State at bay.

-Davis finished 9-for-14 from the field for the Lakers, who improved to 2-0 against their California rival this season.
-Kuzma and Dwight Howard added 12 points apiece, Rajon Rondo had 11 and Danny Green 10 for the Lakers, who shot 52.4 percent in their first regular-season game at the new Chase Center in San Francisco.

-Wiggins, acquired Thursday from Minnesota with a 2021 first-round draft pick in exchange for D'Angelo Russell, made eight of his 12 shots and compiled five steals.
-Chriss' 26 points came on 12-for-15 shooting and were one shy of his career-high.
-He also found time for a team-high nine rebounds.
+Wiggins, acquired Thursday from Minnesota with a 2021 first-round draft pick in exchange for D'Angelo Russell, made eight of 12 shots and had five steals.

-Poole finished with 19 points, and Alen Smailagic 10 for the Warriors, who shot 51.7 percent.
-Ky Bowman matched James' 11 assists to share game-high honors to go with seven points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)